qwak36/vds-server-for-vpn/README.md

 ```
 We insert in config file

-In string of PostUp and Postdown, replace network interface eth0 in your mine, if necessary
+In string of PostUp and Postdown, replace network interface eth0 in your mine, if necessary.
 Find your mine network interface can with help `ip a`

 Insert the contents of the `/etc/wireguard/server_privatekey` file instead of `<server_privatekey>`.